September 17-13 -- Virginia Lakes Resort Fish Report

 FLY AND BUBBLE: This report stays the same so continue to try some small searching patterns, Adams parachute #16, black caddis #16, small mosquito and Griffith's Gnats should do well when the sky has some cloud cover.
 The upper lakes haven't had much action except on a Black gnat parachute, olive elk hair caddis, and Griffith's Gnat.
 But not many anglers using this method this week.
 Everyone wants to catch a big one both lower lakes are still overcrowded to say the least.

-NOTE: If you use a RAG on the fish or you let it flop on the shore or rocks when removing hooks, the fish is yours, or if the trout bleeds DO NOT throw it back into the lake, it will die.
+NOTE: If the trout bleeds DO NOT throw it back, it will die.
 If you care about the resource please be careful when releasing fish back into the water, it hurts the resource and also attracts bears!

 Carolyn